raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ### Superheroes

-For superheroes, the Games Master and player should decide how the character came by his or her powers, and what the source of the power is (for example, it may be a suit of special armourarmor, abilities gained through exposure to cosmic rays, or a genetic mutation).
+For superheroes, the Games Master and player should decide how the character came by his or her powers, and what the source of the power is (for example, it may be a suit of special armor, abilities gained through exposure to cosmic rays, or a genetic mutation).

 Superheroes start with a number of core powers determined by POW plus another Characteristic based on the source of the powers: CON for altered physiology (mutation, alien species, experimentation) or INT for technology or skill basedskill-based powers (cybernetics, battle suits, intense training, and so on).
 See the table, below.